goonode/mogo/README.md

 ```

 ### Deleting Documents

-There are many ways to delete a document.
+There are several ways to delete a document.

-#### Remove / RemoveAll
+#### Remove / RemoveAll helper funcs
-Same thing as `Save` - just call `Remove` passing the `Document` instance or RemoveAll by passing a slice of `Document`.
+Same thing as `Save` - just call `Remove` passing the Document instance or RemoveAll by passing a slice of Documents.
 ```go
 err := Remove(person)
 ```

 This *will* run the `BeforeDelete` and `AfterDelete` hooks, if applicable.

-#### RemoveBySelector / RemoveAllBySelector
+#### RemoveBySelector / RemoveAllBySelector helper funcs
 This just delegates to `mgo.Collection.Remove` and `mgo.Collection.RemoveAll`.
 It will *not* run the `BeforeDelete` and `AfterDelete` hooks.
 The RemoveAllBySelector accepts a map of selectors for which the key is the interface name of the model and returns a map of `*ChangeInfoWithError` one for each passed interface.

 ```go
 err := RemoveBySelector(bson.M{"FirstName":"Testy"})